-The most humble of Morocco’s four imperial cities, Meknes is an often overlooked destination.
+The most humble of Morocco’s four imperial cities, Meknes is an overlooked destination.

 But less tourists often means more opportunity for authentic experiences.
 Visiting places off the beaten path can be very rewarding.
 We saw Meknes as a quick stop-over – a place to spend the night after a day trip to Moulay Idriss, the sacred Muslim town near the Roman ruins of Volubilis.
 Thankfully, we extended our stay to get to know this everyday town a bit better.